 How do you calculate Profit First?

 The Profit First formula reverses traditional accounting.
 Instead of Sales – Expenses = Profit, you use Sales – Profit = Expenses.
 You allocate a percentage of every dollar earned to profit first, then use what remains to cover operating costs.
+The specific percentages depend on your revenue level — see the target allocation table above.

-What are the 5 Profit First accounts?
+What are the five Profit First accounts?

 What are the Profit First percentages?